shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M07L01_PVA.md

 In this practice lab, you will review the existing chatbot.
 You will explore and enhance the bot.

+## Lab objectives
+In this lab, you will perform:

++ Exercise 1: Acquire a PVA trial
++ Exercise 2: Enhance the chatbot
++ Exercise 3: Publish the bot

 ## Exercise 1 – Getting started

 In this exercise, you will acquire a PVA trial and examine the components in the chatbot.